Compared: Deer Rifles in the Field

 Our quarry is the Columbian blacktail deer.
 This is a relative of the mule deer that behaves more like a whitetail, generally preferring deep woods to open country.

 Those of us on the Guns and Shooting Online staff are fortunate to own quite a number and variety of rifles that can legitimately be used to hunt deer.
 Jim Fleck, Robert Fleck, Nathan Rauzon, Jack Seeling, and I (Chuck Hawks) all participated in gathering impressions for this article.
-The rifles with which we hunt include everything from combination varmint/deer rifles and traditional deer rifles to "all-around" big game rifles.
-Action styles include lever, falling block single shot, and bolt.
+The rifles with which we hunt include everything from combination varmint/deer rifles and traditional deer rifles to all-around big game rifles.
+Action styles include lever, falling block single shot and bolt.

 We hunt primarily on the western slopes of Oregon's Cascade Mountains.
 This is heavily forested, mountainous country.
 Thus it combines aspects of mountain hunting and woods hunting.
 Deer in this area are usually killed at less than 100 yards, but there is also the possibility of an occasional long range shot from one hillside to another or across a clear cut.
-And, as in many parts of the country, there is always a slim chance of sighting a black bear.
+As in many parts of the country, there is always a chance of sighting a black bear.

 Here are the rifle models included in this comparison: